Main | News and Events | The Group | Beavers | Wolf Cubs | Scouts | Senior Scouts | Legal

 Ceremonies

-The union flag is folded such that it will be 'broken' when a cord is pulled.
+In Flag Break, the union flag is folded such that it will be 'broken' when a cord is pulled.
 The duty PL will break the flag, step back 3 paces and then salute the flag.
 The other Scouts and Leaders will also salute the flag.

 At the end of the meeting, the union flag will be lowered by the duty PL (so that it does not touch the floor), step back 3 paces and nod to the lowered flag (a lowered flag is not saluted)